 According to the survey, 54% of churches reported that they had an online giving solution in place prior to the pandemic.
 Another 19% said they implemented online giving because of the pandemic.
-And a sizable 28% reported they still do not have a working online giving solution.
+Churches in the South were-and continue to be-least likely to have an online giving solution.